Gladioul/Renpy_ollama_local_AI_configuration/README.md

 5. Start the game, and YOU GOT IT

 ### Option B:
-1.Download this repo and move to your folder where the other renpy projects are stored or create a new one and overwrite it with this one (Other way is only changing the scrypt.rpy file)
+1.Download this game folder and move to your folder where the other renpy projects are stored or create a new one and overwrite it with this one (Other way is only changing the scrypt.rpy file)
 2. Download ollama and download the model via ollama
 3. Run the model on Ollama
 4. Launch the project